YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAmix_GENE.md

 If you use SPAmix-GENE, please cite:

 - **SPAmix-GENE (this work):**
-  **Ma, Y. et al.**, *SPAmix-GENE: extending retrospective-SPA GWAS to gene-based rare-variant association analysis in admixed populations*.
+  **Ma, Y. et al.**, *SPAmix-GENE: efficient and accurate GWAS framework for gene-based rare-variant association analysis in admixed populations*.
   **Manuscript in preparation (to be submitted).**

 - **SPAmix (foundational framework):**